 So how does it work with a rent to own agreement?

-When you do a lease option / rent to own home in Wilmington there are various types of arrangements you can choose to take… but the most common is this:
+When you do a lease option / rent to own home in Eastern there are various types of arrangements you can choose to take… but the most common is this:

 - You find the rent to own house you like and apply